-In addition, Eltek USA, a wholly-owned Delaware subsidiary, employed 4 full-time employees as of December 31, 2021, as compared to 3 full-time employees as of December 31, 2020, and 2019.
+In addition, Eltek USA, a wholly-owned Delaware subsidiary, employed 2 full-time employees as of December 31, 2022 and 3 full-time employees as of December 31, 2021 and 2020.

 Our relationships with our employees in Israel are governed by Israeli labor law, extension orders of the Israeli Ministry of Economy and Industry and personal employment agreements.
 We are subject to various Israeli labor laws, general collective bargaining agreements entered into, from time to time, between the Histadrut and the Manufacturers Association, as well as specific and local agreements and arrangements.
 Such laws, agreements, and arrangements cover the wages and employment conditions of our employees, including length of the workday, minimum daily wages for professional workers, contribution to pension fund, insurance for work related accidents, procedures for dismissing employees, determination of severance pay, benefit programs and annual leave.
 We generally provide our Israeli employees with benefits and working conditions beyond the minimums required by law.